What are the signs of anxiety disorders in children – autistic or otherwise?

 complaining of tummy aches and feeling unwell

-Above all, it’s important to talk to your child about their anxiety or worries.
+Above all, talking to your child about their anxiety or worries is essential.

 See more self-help tips for parents of anxious children.